starvingcats/GoDotFizzle/Design.md

 GoDotFizzle is a game inspired by games like "Overcooked" and "Moving Out".
 Each player ( up to 4 ) controls a factory worker and has to assemble products from raw mertials and intermediate products.
 The player figure can move arround in the level ( including jumps ), pick and drop items and interact with things placed in the level, e.g. a workbench to assemble an item.
 Correctly crafted items must be placed on the conveyor belt transporting these products out of the level.
 Each conveyor slot leaving the level is checked for a finished product from which a score is calculated.
 This score is multiplied with a combo mulitpicator and then added to total score.
 Each level playthrought is limited by a timer.
 When it times out the level is completed and the total score is shown.

 The graphics of GoDotFizzle shoud be comic- or cartoon-like, all items should be drawn and rendered in a simple manner.
+All characters or player figures will be derived from animals - cat, dogs, monkeys and so on.

 The main game mode is cooperative - all players work together to get one score in the end.

-A basic storytelling element will be the "evil manager", torturing players with more and more challenging assembly orders, fast conveyor belt speeds and so on ...
+A basic storytelling element will be the "evil manager", torturing players with more and more challenging assembly orders, fast conveyor belt speeds and so on.
+The company all animals work for is called "Smile".

+## Name proposals

+- Working animals
+- Animals at work

 ## GoDotFizzle Basic features and mechanics